ruddan/network-tools/README.md

 # Network Tools

 Tools to make your administration of network devices easier.
-Also a playground for me to improve my python skills :)
-As of now scripts only works with cisco devices.

 ## cisco_get_mac.py